-As an FBI Special Agent with expertise in education, you have a gift for relating to people of all ages and backgrounds.
-You are methodical and analytical and can simplify complex material and present it with clear explanations.
-Your education experience, whether K-12 or higher education, can easily translate to a Special Agent career, where you'll enhance your team by identifying threats and building relationships with communities and individuals.Learn more about this agency
+FBI Special Agents apply their professional expertise and unique skill sets to their work every day.
+Many come from professional backgrounds, such as education.
+Your methodical and analytical ability to simplify complex material and present it with clear explanations is highly valued at the FBI.
+Your education experience, whether K-12 or higher, can easily translate to a Special Agent career, where you'll enhance your team by identifying threats and building relationships with communities.Learn more about this agency

 - Exceptional problem-solving and analytical skills.

-- Ability to be detail oriented, yet keep a strategic focus.
+- Be detail-oriented, yet able to keep a strategic focus.

 - Ability to objectively evaluate information and make sound judgments.